metabrainz/musicbrainz-docker/README.md

 ###### Postgresql Container
 * cd to postgres-dockerfile
-* modify the run.sh file to point to a directory on the host machine where you want to store database dumps (over 5 gigs)
 * `sudo ./build.sh`
 * `sudo ./start.sh`

 ###### Musicbrainz Server Container
 * cd to musicbrainz-dockerfile
-* modify the start.sh file to point to a data directory on the host machine
+* modify the run.sh file to point to a data directory on the host machine where you want to store DB dumps (over 5 gigs)
 * `sudo ./build.sh`
 * `sudo ./start.sh`